Harraton

-Harraton is a former civil parish and now a suburb in the unparished area of the town of Washington, in the City of Sunderland metropolitan borough, in Tyne and Wear, England.
+Harraton is a suburb of Washington, in the Sunderland metropolitan borough, in Tyne and Wear, England.
 Harraton is near the River Wear and is 3 miles north-east of Chester-le-Street, 2 miles south-west of Washington town centre and 9 miles south-southwest of Sunderland.

 When nearby Washington (historically a village) was founded as a new town under the New Towns Act in 1964, Harraton alongside the neighboring villages of Chaters-Hough, Fatfield, Cox Green and Picktree became suburbs of Washington forming the southern suburbs of the town.
 Certain developments also took place for overspill for the nearby towns of Chester Le Street and Houghton-le-Spring (also in the City of Sunderland metropolitan borough).
 It is on the main road serving Seahouses and the northern coast.
-In 1961 the parish had a population of 3,565.
+Harraton was a civil parish until 1974.

+Etymology

+The name Harraton was recorded in c.
+1190 as Hervertune is of Old English origin.
+The first part of the name is from here-ford, which refers to a ford suitable for the passage of an army (compare Hereford).
+The second element is tun ("farm, settlement").

 History

 Harraton and the aforementioned villages formed at one time part of the chapelry of Birtley.
 Harraton was a township in the Chester-le-Street parish, a sub-district and registration district.
+Harraton became a civil parish in 1866.
+The parish was abolished on 1 April 1974, with the part within the designated area for Washington New Town being added to the new metropolitan borough of Sunderland and the remainder becoming a new parish called North Lodge which stayed in County Durham.
+In 1971 the parish had a population of 4,325.